Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 - Implement the Zachman framework.

-- Maturity Level Assessment Services in the National Enterprise Architecture (NORA)
+- Maturity Level Assessment Services in the National EA (NORA)

 - Maturity Assessment Services in the TOGAF and Zachman Framework